Vasar007/Streamlabs-Chatbot-Scripts/Scripts/TransferCurrency/README.md

 - Arguments:
   - TargetUserNameOrId: string — the target user name or ID to transfer currency (if name will be specified, script sends additional request to find target user name), `@` symbol at the beginning is allowed
   - Amount: integer — currency amount to transfer (should be greater than 0)
-- Special values (case will be ignored):
-  - For Amount:
-    - `all` — will be replaced by caller current amount of currency.
 - Samples:
   - `!add Vasar 42`
   - `!add vasar 42`